 Finally, our work can be extended to infinite action spaces.
-The analysis can be extended to infinite-dimension kernels that retain the same key properties used in our proofs.
-In the implementation, the tree of continuous actions can be expanded by maintaining a parametric distribution over actions that depend on $\theta$ .
-This approach can be seen as a tree adaptation of MPPI (Williams et al., 2017).
+The analysis can be extended to infinitedimension kernels that retain the same key properties used in our proofs.
+In the implementation, the tree of continuous actions can be expanded by maintaining a parametric distribution over actions that depend on θ .
+This approach can be seen as a tree adaptation of MPPI [Williams et al., 2017].

-9 Reproducibility
+346 9 Reproducibility and Limitations

 In this submission, we include the code as part of the supplementary material.
 We also include a docker file for setting up the environment and a README file with instructions on how to run both training and evaluation.
-The environment engine is an extension of Atari-CuLE (Dalton et al., 2020), a CUDA-based Atari emulator that runs on GPU.
-Our repository imports and extends Stable-Baselines3 (Raffin et al., 2019) with the default parameters taken from the original PPO paper (Schulman et al., 2017).
+The environment engine is an extension of Atari-CuLE [Dalton et al., 2020], a CUDA-based Atari emulator that runs on GPU.
+Our usage of a GPU environment is both a novelty and a current limitation of our work.